canola323/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+   Closure is when you have a child function in a parent function and it allows you to accesss variables in other function inside the parent function.

 2. Study the following code, then answer the questions below.

 ```js